A Short Note on Relevant Cuts: Concluding Remarks

 \section{Concluding Remarks}

+With \texttt{GUS-T}, we derived an effective algorithm to compute exactly all relevant cuts of a graph, based on two central observations: relevant cuts coincide with the cuts that are weight-minimal for some pair of vertices, which in turn are fully encoded as the cuts implied by the edges of a Gomory Hu tree.
+Picard-Queyranne DAGs yield an effective framework towards this goal. \texttt{GUS-T} consistently outperformed other methods in our benchmarks, regardless of graph properties.
+Nevertheless, it should be acknowledged that \texttt{YEH} is overall more versatile when enumerating cuts.

-Beyond the interest in relevant cuts implied by the analogy to relevant cycles, they are also of practical interest e.g.\ for the design of well-behaved crossover operators in graph-based genetic algorithms.
-Recently, cut-and-join crossover operators for chemical graphs have been investigated and benchmarked in detail for search tasks in ``chemical space'', demonstrating their efficacy \cite{Domschke:24z}.
-It remains an open question, however, whether the restriction of cuts the set relevant cuts remains sufficient to ensure global reachability in the space of chemical graphs in conjunction with degree-preserving or even more restricted join operations.
+\texttt{GUS-T} is in particular well suited to enumerate relevant cuts in chemical applications, where cuts relate to chemical reaction mechanism, such as for cut-and-join crossover operators \cite{Domschke:25a}.
+It remains an open question, however, whether the restriction of cuts to the set of relevant cuts remains sufficient to ensure global reachability in the space of chemical graphs in conjunction with degree-preserving or even more restricted join operations.